 swatting

-A prank or attack in which someone makes a false report to police to get an armed SWAT team sent to a victim's address.
+Swatting (noun) means a prank or attack in which someone makes a false report to police to get an armed SWAT team sent to a victim's address.
+Example: “The streamer was the target of swatting after his address leaked online.”

-How to Use Swatting
+How to use swatting

 Learner’s notesIn plain EnglishCalling in a fake emergency to trick police into raiding someone's house, usually as an act of harassment.